EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Experiment

-\paragraph{Training Details.} We finetune Qwen3-VL-8B~\cite{qwen3} by implementing GRPO~\cite{guo2025deepseek} across 80 cycles using H20 GPUs.
-Each batch comprises 256 chosen prompts, with 16 rollouts per prompt and a limit of six tool call steps.
-The KL coefficient is kept at 0.0, and the response length is restricted to 20,480 tokens.
+\paragraph{Training Details.} We fine-tune Qwen3-VL-8B~\cite{qwen3} using GRPO~\cite{guo2025deepseek} for 80 cycles on H20 GPUs.
+Each batch contains 256 prompts with 16 rollouts per prompt and a maximum of six tool-call steps.
+The KL coefficient is set to 0.0, and the response length is capped at 20,480 tokens.
+The training data comes from the training split of VLM-3R~\cite{fan2025vlm} (and SQA3D~\cite{ma2022sqa3d} for the cross-benchmark evaluation), with no data leakage to the test sets.